fkie-cad/FACT_core/README.md

 | 8 GB RAM         | 64 GB RAM         |
 | 10 GB disk space | 10* GB disk space |

-> ~ 10 GB required to set up FACT code, container and binaries.
+> About 10 GB required to set up FACT code, container and binaries.
 > Additional space is necessary for storage of unpacked files and analysis results.
 > This can be on a separate partition or drive.